 The TaylorMade Stealth Rescue 2 hybrid golf club is packed with technology to help mid-handicap players get more distance and playability from a hybrid design.

-After taking the Stealth 2 hybrid to the course, I was impressed with how easy it was to launch high shots with a steep landing angle that landed softly on the green.
+After taking the Stealth 2 hybrid to the course, we were impressed with how easy it was to launch high shots with a steep landing angle that landed softly on the green.
 The club delivers an exceptional feel and first-rate forgiveness as well.

 Overall, the TaylorMade Stealth Rescue 2 hybrid provides an excellent blend of far-reaching length and versatility thanks to an innovative design optimized for moderate swing speeds.